code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Communication/Buses/I2C.md

 - **What**
   - For communication between 2 soc's or IC's on 1 board using  [2-wire Serial communication bus](/cpu_memory_thread_process/CPU/Communication/Serial_Parallel_Bus.md).
   - ICs on seperate boards cannot be connected using I<sup>2</sup>C. Similar to nodes(ICs/SOCs) connected on 1 LAN using switch/ethernet-cable.
+- **Rules**
+  - Bus master device initiates a bus transfer between it and a single bus slave and provides the clock signals.
+  - A bus slave device can receive data provided by the master or it can provide data to the master.
 ```c
 Similar to Switch
 [Central        ]-------|-----------------|----------------|---SD_a(Data line)                 //Similar to LAN